AwesomeDin/dinesh-cop3330-assignment4part2/README.md

 # dinesh-cop3330-assignment4part2

+I have implemented the sorting by date in my table for the extra point

 To add a new item please click the "Add" button and edit the information in the table.

 To remove an item please choose the row(item) from the list and click the "Remove" button.